 Action:

-The parent’s lawyer should discuss and practice the questions that the lawyer will ask the parent, as well as types of questions the parent should expect opposing counsel to ask.
-The parent’s lawyer should help the parent think through the best way to present information, familiarize the parent with the court setting, and offer guidance on logistical issues regarding getting to court on time and appropriate court attire.
+The parent’s lawyer should discuss and practice the questions that he or she will ask the parent client, as well as types of questions the parent client should expect opposing counsel to ask.
+The parent’s lawyer should help the parent client think through the best way to present information, familiarize the parent client with the court setting, and offer guidance on logistical issues regarding getting to court on time and appropriate court attire.

 Commentary:

 Testifying in one’s own case can be affirming, but it also can be intimidating without sufficient preparation.
-The parent’s lawyer should be attuned to the client’s comfort level about the hearing, and ability to testify accurately and persuasively.
-The lawyer should provide the client with a written list of questions that the lawyer will ask, if this will help the client.
+The parent’s lawyer should be attuned to the parent client’s comfort level about the hearing, and ability to testify accurately and persuasively.
+The parent’s lawyer should provide the parent client with a written list of questions that he or she will ask, if this will help the parent client.

-Unlike in a criminal proceeding, a parent generally cannot invoke the right not to testify in a dependency case unless the client’s testimony would potentially expose the client to criminal liability.
+Unlike in a criminal proceeding, a parent client generally cannot invoke the right not to testify in a dependency case unless the parent client’s testimony would potentially expose him or her to criminal liability.

 The parent’s lawyer should identify, locate and prepare all witnesses.